kge4nlp-coling22/kge4nlp-coling22.github.io/index.markdown

 ```
 @misc{kge4nlp_tutorial,
-  author       = {Adrianna Janik and
+  author       = {Luca Costabello and
+                  Adrianna Janik and
                   Eda Bayram and
-                  Luca Costabello and
                   Sumit Pai},
   title        = {{Knowledge Graph Embeddings for NLP: From Theory to
                    Practice}},